Frequently asked questions, Answered.

 • I have schedule conflicts with the lecture or Leadership Laboratory.
 Can I still be a cadet?

 Cadets are students who intend to commission.
-All cadets must complete both the lecture and laboratory portions of the program every year while a cadet in the program.
+All cadets must have at least 80% attendance for both the lecture and laboratory portions of the program every year while a cadet in the program.
+Absence forms can be filled out, however, it is beneficial to schedule classes around LLAB and AS class.

 Cadet transfer